 Discover the genius of writer Franz Kafka, learn about life under Communist rule and hop aboard vintage trams at Prague’s museums.
 Whether you’re into history, architecture or the arts, the Czech capital has you covered.

 The Czech Republic has seen the birth of many famous writers, but none is better known than Franz Kafka.
-Born and raised in Prague, Kafka left his mark everywhere in the city, and that’s particularly obvious at this small but awesome museum dedicated to his work.
-Before entering the building, pay attention to the famous sculpture titled Piss, by renowned Czech sculptor David Černý.
+Born and raised in Prague, Kafka left his mark everywhere in the city, and that’s particularly obvious at this small but incredible museum dedicated to his work.
+Before entering the building, pay attention to the sculpture titled Piss(2004), by renowned Czech sculptor David Černý.
 Then step inside the museum to see Kafka’s original manuscripts, letters, photographs and diaries, along with some of the writer’s personal belongings.

-With over 40 carriages on display and an impressive collection of photographs, tickets, and plans, this is fun museum for all ages.
-There are early horse-drawn buses, dining train cars, and even the infamous “dark tram”, a specially designed tram used during WWII to avoid being easily spotted.
-Even better, the carriages and buses are actually open, so you can get on to take a closer look.
+With over 40 carriages on display and an impressive collection of photographs, tickets and plans, the Museum of Public Transport is perfect for all ages.
+There are old horse-drawn buses, dining train cars and even the infamous “dark tram”, which was designed in a way that helped residents avoid detection by Nazi soldiers.
+The carriages and buses are open, so feel free to take a closer look.